EarthObservationSimulator/orbitpy/docs/miscellaneous.rst

 An approximation can be applied (i.e. correction is made) that the observation time of the ground point is at the middle of the access interval rounded of to the nearest propagation time as calculated using the SceneFOV, i.e. :math:`t= 100 + ((105-100)/2) % 1 = 103s`.
-The state of the spacecraft at :math:`t=103s` and access duration corresponding to the instrument FOV (note: not the sceneFOV) is utilized for the data-metrics calculation.
+The state of the spacecraft at :math:`t=103s` and access duration corresponding to the instrument FOV (note: *not* the sceneFOV) (can be determined analytically) is to be used for the data-metrics calculation.

 .. figure:: sar_access.png
     :scale: 75 %
     :align: center

-The correction of the access files is handled by the :class:`orbitpy.orbitpropcov` module which requires as inputs: list of access files (to be revised).
-The original access files are renamed to :code:`...._old` and the corrected access files are produced with the same name as the original access files at the same location.
-An additional message is displayed within the file as follows:

-   *Access listed below corresponds to approximate access instants at the grid-points at a side-look target geometry.
-The scene scan time should be used along with the below data to get complete access information.*

 .. warning:: The correction method is to be used only when the instrument access-duration is smaller than the propagation time step (which is determined from sceneFOV).